flowx-ai/docs-flowx/versioned_docs/version-2.14.0/platform-setup-guides/flowx-engine-setup-guide/advancing-controller-setup-guide.md

 You will need to make sure that the user, password, connection link and db name are configured correctly, otherwise, you will receive errors at start time.

 :::caution
-It's important to keep in mind that the Advancing Controller is tightly integrated with the FLOWX.AI Engine.
+It's important to keep in mind that the Advancing Controller is tightly integrated with the FLOWX Engine.
 Therefore, it is important to ensure that both the Engine and the Advancing Controller are configured correctly and are in sync.
 :::